-If you are considering studying for a degree while pursuing your supply chain management certification, you probably have a lot of doubts about whether this is a wise career choice.
+If you’re thinking of taking your supply chain management degree to the next level and studying towards an honours degree, you probably have a lot of doubts about whether this is a wise career choice.

 This article will cover all the information you need to know about supply chain management, including the kinds of jobs you can get, typical business problems, and the abilities you will develop by earning a qualification in the subject.